-Development of CBR systems in COLIBRI Studio follows a case-based approach where a user retrieves a design from a library (case base) of previously designed templates and, if needed, adapts it by adding, removing or substituting components in the template selected until the tools are able to generate the source code of the application.
+The development of CBR systems in COLIBRI Studio follows a casebased approach.
+In this approach a user retrieves a design from a library (case base) of previously designed templates and, if needed, adapts it by adding, removing or substituting components in the template selected until the tools are able to generate the source code of the application.
 This process is named Template-Based Design.